FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 ---
-title: Exploring Node-RED Dashboard 2.0 widgetes.
+title: Exploring Node-RED Dashboard 2.0 Widgets
 subtitle: A guide to using Node-RED 2.0 Widgets for Dashboard Development.
 description: Learn how to use Node-RED Dashboard 2.0 widgets to build interactive applications and dynamic dashboards effortlessly.
 date: 2024-05-27